adoptium/blog.adoptium.net/content/blog/adoptium-reproducible-builds/index.md

 The following capabilities are available at Eclipse Adoptium:

-- Reproducible jdk-19 builds for Linux architectures x64, aarch64, ppc64, arm32, and s390x.
+- Reproducible jdk-19 builds for all Temurin Linux architectures

 The following are projects currently in-progress: